ben-grande/qusal/README.md

 ### Dom0 Update with Git

 This method is more secure than literally copying the whole directory of the repository to dom0 but the setup is more involved.
-Requires some familiary with the sys-git formula.
+Requires some familiarity with the sys-git formula.

-0. Install the [sys-git formula](salt/sys-git/README.md) and push the repository to the git server.
+1. Install the [sys-git formula](salt/sys-git/README.md) and push the repository to the git server.

-1. Install git on Dom0, allow the Qrexec protocol to work in submodules and clone the repository to `~/src/qusal` (only has to be run once):
+2. Install git on Dom0, allow the Qrexec protocol to work in submodules and clone the repository to `~/src/qusal` (only has to be run once):
   ```sh
   mkdir -p ~/src